 Florida Senior Programs (FSP) is committed to operating programs that meet critical needs in the Central Florida community and to providing meaningful volunteer opportunities for caring adults 55 or better.
 For the past 37 years, FSP has successfully operated the Retired & Senior Volunteer Program (RSVP) of Orange County and the Foster Grandparent Program (FGP) in five (5) Central Florida counties (Osceola, Orange, Seminole, Volusia and Flagler).
 FSP is recognized as a leader in the recruitment and management of volunteers because its volunteer program is a priority at every level of the organization.
-FSP's long-term success is a result of its ability to track trends and assess needs within our community through collaborative relationships with other agencies, including Heart of Florida United Way and Osceola County Family Support and Visitation Center.
+FSP's long-term success is a result of its ability to track trends and assess needs within our community through collaborative relationships with other agencies, including Heart of Florida United Way and Volusia County Head Start.
 FSP programs comply with the Corporation for National and Community Service (CNCS) strategic initiatives, regulations and guidelines.

 FSP is strategically aligned with CNCS service categories, performance measures and current initiatives.
 RSVP and FGP have joined forces and no longer work in "silos" under the umbrella of FSP.
 The result of this transition is the sharing of programmatic resources.

 The proposal focuses on three critical needs in our community: educational success, school readiness through literacy, and disaster preparedness.
 The work plans address educational success through mentoring, school readiness through developing literacy skills by reading with 3 and 4 year old pre-school children, and disaster preparedness through developing crisis management plans for small non-profit organizations and small businesses.